This section of the website offers organisations the ability to view information about HM Government of Gibraltar’s buying profile.

 Social or Employment related considerations

 Government is committed to reducing its carbon footprint and green procurement is a key part of this process.
 Consumer demand for products and services help to drive the economy by generating wealth and employment opportunities but simultaneously it must be recognised that the creation and delivery of these products and services take their toll on the natural environment.
 These negative impacts include climate change, water and air pollution, habitat and species destruction.
 It is therefore vital that all organisations, both within the public and private sector, start moving towards more green and sustainable purchasing practices.
+The Department of the Environment have also published a Sustainable Business guide that can be obtained here.

 Green procurement is a win-win tool which enables the public sector to obtain the best value for money and procure low-carbon, environmentally friendly goods and services while presenting a business opportunity to suppliers and helping to expand the market for green products and services.